Black Hawk (Amtrak train): Previous operation

-Several Rockford based groups sponsored special charter trips to Chicago events such as Chicago Bears, Chicago Cubs and Chicago White Sox games as well as performances of "The Ice Capades" on the Black Hawk.
+Several Rockford based groups sponsored special charter trips on the Black Hawk to Chicago events such as Chicago Bears, Chicago Cubs and Chicago White Sox games as well as performances of "The Ice Capades".
 On these trips, the consists could swell to as many as seven to ten cars.
 During the RDC days, the usual consist consisted of three RDCs.
 During the mid-to-late 1970s the consist usually included three cars, including a food service car of one type or another.
 During a good part of the summer of 1977, the Black Hawk ran with a full dining car and dome coaches.

 The route used the former Illinois Central Railroad route (then part of the Illinois Central Gulf) between Chicago's Union Station and Bridgeport and the Freeport Subdivision west of Bridgeport.

 Restoration

 In 2007, Amtrak, at the state of Illinois' request, conducted a feasibility study to reinstate the Black Hawk route to Rockford and Dubuque.
 Initial capital costs ranged from $32 million to $55 million, depending on the route.
 Once in operation, the service would require roughly $5 million a year in subsidies from the state.
 On December 10, 2010, the Illinois Department of Transportation (IDOT) announced that service would begin in 2014.
 The route would use the trackage of the Chicago Central and Pacific Railroad, itself owned by the Canadian National Railway.
 This would have been the only Illinois Service train not running along a Metra line.
 IDOT confirmed the return of the "Black Hawk" name in 2012.